 promise that your personal information cannot be accessed by an unauthorised person (e.g. a hacker) or that unauthorised disclosures will not occur.
 Care Park will not keep personal information for longer than is required for the purposes for which the information may lawfully be used.

-Please note an access fee may be charged to cover our costs of providing requested information to you in accordance with the Privacy Act 1993.
+Please note an access fee may be charged to cover our costs of providing requested information to you in accordance with the Privacy Act 2020.
+When we respond to your request, we will tell you if an access fee will be payable so that you can decide if you want to proceed with the request.

-Your personal information may be transferred to affiliated Care Park companies in other countries, such as Australia, for processing, support, storage and other necessary activities.
-These countries may have different personal data protection rules than in New Zealand.
-If we transfer your information outside of New Zealand in this way, we will take reasonable steps to ensure that your privacy continues to be protected in a manner which is consistent with New Zealand privacy law.
+Your personal information may be transferred to third parties in other countries, such as Australia, for processing, support, storage and other necessary activities.
+These countries may have different personal information protection rules than in New Zealand.
+Before disclosing your personal information to third parties outside of New Zealand, we will take steps that are reasonable in the circumstances to ensure that those third parties are required to protect your personal information with safeguards that are comparable to the safeguards under the Privacy Act 2020.
+Unless you have authorised us to do so, we will not disclose your personal information to an organisation that may not be required to protect your information with comparable safeguards.

 A cookie is a small piece of data sent from a website and stored in a user’s web browser while the user is browsing that website.
 Every time the user loads the website, the browser sends the cookie back to the server to notify the website of the user’s previous activity.
 We may send cookies to your computer (‘computer’ includes desktop computers, laptops, tablets, phones and other electronic devices with the capability of browsing the web) while you are accessing the Care Park website.